seriousben/seriousben.com/content/blog/some-golang-gotchas.md

 title = "Some golang gotchas"
 +++

 Go is such a simple and elegant language.
-There is no magic happening and reading go code is so straighforward.
+There is no magic happening and reading go code is so straightforward.
 But like any language there are some gotchas.

 This post is about some general Golang gotchas (and neat tricks I have used or seen people use).